 3. Results and Discussion

-The total rainfall, water requirement, effective rainfall and effectiveness of rainfall values for major crops growing in the command areas of Taliperu medium irrigation project were calculated and the averages of five years rainfall, effective rainfall, water requirement and effectiveness of rainfall values for major crops growing in the command area of Taliperu medium irrigation project were shown in Table 2 to Table 4 and Fig. 2.
+The total rainfall, water requirement, effective rainfall and effectiveness of rainfall values for major crops growing in the command areas of Taliperu medium irrigation project were calculated and the averages of five years’ rainfall, effective rainfall, water requirement and effectiveness of rainfall values for major crops growing in the command area of Taliperu medium irrigation project were shown in Table (2) to Table (4) and Fig. (2).

 3.1 Rainfall (R), Effective Rainfall (ER) and Water requirement (WR) under Taliperu project